-A probation violation hearing is a legal proceeding in which a criminal court judge determines whether or not defendants are in violation of the terms and conditions of their probation.
+A probation violation hearing is a legal proceeding in a criminal court case whereby a judge determines whether or not the defendant is in violation of the terms and conditions of probation.
 This can occur for defendants serving either misdemeanor probation or felony probation.

 This hearing is also known as a “probation revocation hearing.”